jcb91/IPython-notebook-extensions-wiki/Home-2.x.md

 General installation instructions
 =================================

-Installing and activating notebook extensions works differently in IPython 3.x compared to 2.x.
+Installing and enabling notebook extensions works differently in IPython 3.x compared to 2.x.
 Although it is still possible to use the instructions below to modify `custom.js` for versions above 2.x, it is discouraged.

 Notebook extensions can be installed by copying the extension's corresponding javascript file and its accompanying files to the `nbextensions` directory of your local IPython directory (aka IPYTHONDIR) and loading it either directly in a single notebook, or adding it to the `custom.js` in your local profile in order for it to load for every notebook.